Appendix A — Data Wrangling FAQ.

 Churcher uses a different set of conventions for naming tables and attributes (I use the ActiveRecord conventions popularized by Ruby on Rails), but everything in Churcher’s book should be familiar enough.

-A.8.5 Where does this “has_many”, “belongs_to” Relational Vocabulary come from?
+Where does this “has_many”, “belongs_to” Relational Vocabulary come from?

 The relational vocabulary that I teach comes from the ActiveRecord Object Relational Mapping framework, made famous by Ruby on Rails.